offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kinds/Service_TOPIC
 ```

-Similar to a service of type `LoadBalancer`, An Ingress object is a load balancer with a publicly exposed IP.
-However, rather than load balancing at the TCP/UDP level, an Ingress object acts as a load balancing HTTP proxy server.
-An HTTP request coming into an Ingress object gets routed to one of many existing services based on host and path HTTP headers.
+Similar to a service of type `LoadBalancer`, An ingress object is a load balancer with a publicly exposed IP.
+However, rather than load balancing at the TCP/UDP level, an ingress object acts as a load balancing HTTP proxy server.
+An HTTP request coming into an ingress object gets routed to one of many existing services based on host and path HTTP headers.
 This is useful because the cluster can expose several services under a single public IP address.

 ```{svgbob}
                                                                            +---------------------------------+